Are you ready for the most delectable, irresistible, and satisfying homemade caramel latte that there ever was?!

 Otherwise known as a caffe latte, a latte is a coffee beverage made with 1/3 espresso and 2/3 steamed milk, with a layer of fine foam.

 A caramel latte is a latte made with the addition of caramel syrup, which means they are a little sweeter than a regular latte.
-Oftentimes at coffee chains like Starbucks, caramel lattes can include whipped cream and caramel drizzle on top, which is a delicious addition.
+Oftentimes, at coffee chains like Starbucks, caramel lattes can include whipped cream and caramel drizzle on top.
+A delicious addition!

 A homemade caramel latte is all about the caramel!
 There are a few routes to take when considering which kind of caramel you’ll use in your homemade latte, and one that I think stands out above the rest.

-- Caramel Sauce: thicker than syrup, I love using sauce for hot lattes because it’s extra indulgent and really packs that caramel flavor.
-Plus, the caramel sauce can be used for drizzling on top and is great to have on hand for ice cream sundaes.
+- Caramel Sauce: thicker than syrup, it’s better used in hot lattes because the warmth melts it into the drink.
+Caramel sauce is the best option for drizzling on top (like on ice cream), so it’s definitely worth having around.
 There are so many options, too, like salted caramel and you could even try a bourbon caramel latte!

 Let’s make a Caramel Latte

 Making a caramel latte is really not much different than making a regular homemade latte, we’re just adding that delicious caramel sauce (or syrup) to it!

 The three components we’ll need are espresso, frothed milk, and caramel sauce.
 Of course, whipped cream if you really want to take it to the next level.